ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 - field guide for the damned
 - Modern Manual for Spiritual Warfare

-# Introduction
+# Introduction - To Humans and Otherwise
+- calling out ghosts right off the bat
 For me, this war started in March of 2020 right before covid hit the US.
 For 3 years, up until August 8th 2023, ghosts were my only enemy.
-August 2023 I discovered how to kill ghosts, but the project caused so much commotion I was running into different spiritual forms constantly.
-One of those spiritual problems is the dark cloud.
+August 2023 I discovered how to kill ghosts, but the project caused so much commotion I was running into different spiritual forces constantly.
+One of those spiritual forces is the dark cloud.
 I have only spent a little over a year fighting the dark cloud, but I consider it our very worst enemy.
 The problem with the dark cloud is that it can possess other spiritual entities, ghosts and deities included.
 The dark cloud creates feelings of depression, lethargy, irritability, social friction, in all spiritual beings, including humans, as we have a spiritual soul.
 These symptoms incite violence amongst spiritual beings and friction amongst humans, which is why I consider it the biggest threat.

+- maybe something about contageous

+This ENTIRE book is instructions for your spirit team, written in an order to eliminate problems the most efficiently.
+You don't have to do anything but read it to them.
+This book is designed to connect with the deities on your spirit team, help them eliminate the interlopers, help them help themselves and help them help YOU.
+If you are feeling troubled read on for relief.

 # The Dark Cloud
 The dark cloud is a sentient spiritual species, we call it the "dark cloud" because most people are familiar with the analogy of "a dark cloud hanging over your head".The dark cloud can entrap and possess spiritual lifeforms as well as humans.
 This includes deities and ghosts.
 The dark cloud creates friction and drives wedges between you, your goals, your family, your friends, your colleages, your neighbors and your spiritual alies.
 It also drives wedges between your spiritual alies, their friends, thier colleages, their neighbors and their spiritual alies.
 The dark cloud is GIGANTIC, some can be as big as a litteral cloud -- a massive spiritual field that infects anything within its grasp.
 It is also responsible for symptoms of fatigue, lethargy, irritability, and depression.